SarvagyaSrivastava56/ucs503p-202526odd-greenbyte/INTEGRATIONS_SETUP.md

 ---

-**This makes your Campus Event Hub look like a professional, enterprise-grade platform!** 💪
+**This makes your UniConnect look like a professional, enterprise-grade platform!** 💪